blackprince001/autocorrect-engine/readme.md

         letters = string.ascii_lowercase
         return [l+c+r[1:] for l,r in split_word(word) if r for c in letters]

-### Implementing levels of Editing to suggest better words from data[¶](#Implementing-levels-of-Editing-to-suggest-better-words-from-data) {#Implementing-levels-of-Editing-to-suggest-better-words-from-data}
+### Implementing levels of Editing to suggest better words from data

 In [ ]: